AI-Journal-Club/First_data_challenge/README.md

 ______________________________________

 # Results
-our final architecture and results are reported in the images below.
+Qur final architecture and results are reported in the images below.

-Our final test accuracy (defined as the fraction of correct predictions on the total sample) is : 90.17% (Pure LeNet was giving 52.20%)
+**Our final test accuracy** (defined as the fraction of correct predictions on the total sample) is : **90.17%** (Pure LeNet was giving 52.20%)

 ## Observations
 - Switching from Sigmoid() to ReLU() initially caused the loss to explode to ~10⁴.